Pedathustra/fopec/README.md

 - There are no bulk read/write operations, with one exception: deleting a user (`person`) can involve multiple updates or deletes across related tables.
 However, this operation is controlled and infrequent, and referential updates are managed safely using an `INSTEAD OF DELETE` trigger.

 As such, no explicit changes to the isolation level were necessary.

-## Integrity Enforcement

-Data integrity is maintained through a combination of primary key, foreign key, check constraints, and triggers:

-Foreign key relationships enforce referential integrity across tables.
-For example, reference (lookup) tables like business_focus and ownership_type constrain valid entries in company_business_focus and crowdsourced_research.

-The address table also acts as a reference table, linked to companies via the company_location junction table.

-A check constraint on the crowdsourced_research_vote table enforces valid domain values by limiting the vote_type column to 'up' or 'down'.

-Triggers provide additional logical enforcement:

-- trg_insteadOfDelete_person: preserves referential integrity when a person is hard-deleted by redirecting related rows to a placeholder "deleted" record.

-- trg_person_audit: ensures an audit trail by inserting a snapshot of user data into person_audit upon profile update.

-These mechanisms collectively safeguard the consistency, accuracy, and traceability of data within the application.

 ## Authentication & Sessions